 This article is part of the Notes on Failure series, which discusses interesting cinematic failures.
-Previously, notes on Split.
+Previously, Bully.

 I feel like I need to clear the air a little before I start.
 I knew I’d want to write about The Last Jedi for this series pretty much immediately after watching it.
 It had parts I found breathtakingly beautiful, among the best things in the entire Star Wars franchise.
 It also had parts so bad I sincerely entertained the notion my screening was shown a joke version of the film for a prank show (the Yoda scene, mostly).
 I don’t know what an interesting cinematic failure is if it isn’t The Last Jedi.
 In accordance with our ethos of cold takes, I waited to start writing until (1) I’d given myself adequate time to sit with my thoughts, move beyond my initial impressions and hopefully deepen my analysis, and (2) there was no ongoing cultural discourse of significant scope or fervour around the film.
 I didn’t want my take on the film to be hot in either the sense it came too quickly after I watched the film or the sense it was too pegged to any particularly heated discussion unfolding when I wrote it.
 The former to ensure I developed my ideas well and the latter to ensure I wasn’t overly invested in responding to specific takes on the film that might be personally infuriating, but weren’t actually that interesting or relevant.
 So I waited.